Sarah Olutola, Gordon F. Henderson Post-Doctoral Fellow 2018-2019, and the Human Rights Research and Education Centre present:

 - What are ways in which Canada can create a more inclusive national society that places at its core ideas of social justice and human rights?

-The first stage of this project will be a February Creative Writing Workshop that will take place in Fauteux Hall (room to be determined).
+The first stage of this project will be a March Creative Writing Workshop that will take place in Fauteux Hall (room to be determined).
 Students are invited to submit short fiction 500 words or less that will in some way engage the questions and themes as stated above.
-Undergraduate students of all ages and from all backgrounds (minority and non-minority writers alike) are encouraged to apply.
+University of Ottawa students of all ages and from all backgrounds (minority and non-minority writers alike) are encouraged to apply.
 Stories can either be newly or already written but unpublished works requiring further editing.
 The workshop, which will be run by Dr. Sarah Olutola, writer and postdoctoral researcher with the Human Rights Research and Education Centre (HRREC), will feature peer-review as well as a presentation on writing and publishing.
 The goal of the workshop will be to make clear the powerful connection between art, writing and activism while providing knowledge that will improve the participants’ writing.

 The second stage of this project will be a reading with panel event before the end of the winter term (date and location to be determined).
 Three workshop participants will be chosen to read their work to the community, followed by a moderated panel in which the participants will be given a chance to have a conversation about their writing with the moderator and the audience.